SAP-samples/teched2023-DA271/exercises/ex2/README.md

 -   Repeat drilling by PRODUCTID and PRODCATEGORYID.
 Confirm that you now see French texts for products and their category.

 ## Add Language-independent Labels For Countries & Regions
+For completeness sake, we should quickly add labels to countries & regions as well - "Germany" is just easier to read than "DE", isn't it?
+With what we have learned so far, that's just a couple of minutes more work, but it'll make life quite a bit simpler for our users.

+For simplicity, we do not go via own dimensions for countries and regions, but associate the text entities directly to the address dimension.
+This will give us warnings, but we can always clean this up later.

 ### Add Country Text